-A recent acquisition and my new favourite drawing pen, such that I just bought two more, is a Platinum Preppy 02, which cost me the relatively princely sum of £4.99.
+A recent acquisition and my new favourite drawing pen, such that I just bought two more, is a Platinum Preppy 02.
+This cost me the relatively princely sum of £4.99.
 (The two additional pens had 10% off, so were a mere £4.49).
 The 02 indicates that the nib draws a 2mm line, which is finer than any other fountain pen I own and rather more pleasing to use than a fine liner.

 My cheap pen habit actually began with Jinhao and I have a number of x750s and x450s.
 These are in a different class, being rather heavier and more solid than most of the light pens above.
 They are all pretty good writers with the supplied nibs, but the low cost makes them ideal pens for tinkering.
-One I have upgraded to a Bock nib, another has a Brause Rose calligraphy nib and I have plans to do some nib tinkering on some of the others.
+One I have upgraded to a Bock nib.
+Another has a Brause Rose calligraphy nib and I have plans to do some nib tinkering on some of the others.
 All came in at under £5 each bought direct from China, but every one feels like a much more expensive pen.

-Sure, if I had that kind of money just lying about, I might be tempted to spend $48,000 on a Pilot 100th Anniversary pen set but, to be perfectly honest, I probably wouldn’t use them, so what would be the point?
-Yes, it would be a beautiful set to own as part of an art collection, but pens should really be used – that is rather the point of them – and I’d probably be too afraid of damage, loss, theft etc. to pop one of those in my pocket for everyday use.
+Sure, if I had that kind of money just lying about, I might be tempted to spend $48,000 on a Pilot 100th Anniversary pen set.
+But, to be perfectly honest, I probably wouldn’t use them, so what would be the point?
+Yes, it would be a beautiful set to own as part of an art collection, but pens should really be used.
+That is rather the point of them, and I’d probably be too afraid of damage, loss, theft etc. to pop one of those in my pocket for everyday use.

 So there you have it – my favourite cheap pens.
 What is your favourite cheapie?